goodboy/tractor/README.rst

 Remote error propagation
 ------------------------
 Any task invoked in a remote actor should ship any error(s) back to the calling actor where it is raised and expected to be dealt with.
-This way remote actor's are never cancelled unless explicitly asked or there's a bug in ``tractor`` itself.
+This way remote actors are never cancelled unless explicitly asked or there's a bug in ``tractor`` itself.

 .. code:: python

     async def assert_err():
         assert 0

     async def main():
         async with tractor.open_nursery() as n: